kermitt2/grisp/README.md

 The Wikipedia pre-processing supports current the Wikipedia dumps (May 2020) and was successfully tested with English, German, French, Spanish and Italian XML dumps.
 Japanese dump should also be well supported, see the branch `Japanese`.
 The Wikipedia XML dumps and additional required files are available at the Wikimedia Downloads [page](https://dumps.wikimedia.org/), as well as the Wikidata JSON dump.

+### Preliminary install

+[entity-fishing](https://github.com/kermitt2/entity-fishing) needs to be installed first on the system and built, without the knowledge-base and language data.
+See the documentation.

 ### Pre-processing a Wikipedia XML article dump file

 Create the hadoop job jar: